bhandeystruck/faq-react/README.md

 # faq-react
-HOsted the website in another brach called gh-pages
+Hosted the website in another brach called gh-pages